-Let’s say you work 50 weeks a year and get 2 weeks vacation (Not American?
-Then you probably get a lot more and you should consider yourself lucky).
-Counting your vacation time and every weekend brings the total number of days per year you can travel to 110 (104 weekend days plus the 10 days in your two week vacation).
+Let’s say you work 50 weeks a year and get two weeks of vacation.
+(Not American?
+Then you probably get a lot more and you should consider yourself lucky.)
+Counting your vacation time and every weekend brings the total number of days per year you can travel to 110 (104 weekend days plus the 10 days in your two-week vacation).
 That’s a lot of time to travel.
-Throw in three-day weekends and holidays and we can add even more days to our total.
+Throw in three-day weekends and holidays, and we can add even more days to our total.
 It may not be all continuous, but you can do a lot with that much time.

-Let’s think about that for a second – 110+ days of free time per year.
-That’s close to 4 months of potential travel time per year!
-4 months!!
+Let’s think about that for a second: 110+ days of free time per year.
+That’s close to four months of potential travel time per year!
+Four months!
 The world is your oyster with that much time.

 That’s not really their fault — I used to think that way too.
 It’s just how the travel industry tells us we need to travel.
 We internalize that idea and never consider other options.
 The industry’s marketing machine tells us that travel means a long trip where we spend lots of money.
 And if you hear something enough, you believe it.
 I used to.
 It’s why Jessica is never going to Ireland and Bob will always be a hater.

-Like many, they don’t think about all the small, little ways one can satiate the travel bug when time is not on your side.
+Like many, they don’t think about all the small ways one can satiate the travel bug when time is not on your side.
 But there are plenty:

-Go Somewhere Close – Only have a week?
+Go somewhere close – Only have a week?
 Don’t travel halfway around the world, wasting tons of time getting to your destination.
 Go somewhere a short distance away.
 In Miami and Fiji’s too far?
 Head to Central America!
 In Sydney and America’s too far?
 Go halfway and stop in Hawaii, visit New Zealand or a Pacific island nation!
 In Europe?
-Well, hell, 90% of the continent is a 3-hour flight away!
+Well, hell, 90% of the continent is a three-hour flight away!
 Stay close and you’ll need less time to do what you want.
 Additionally, the best flight deals you can find are often for destinations close to you.